Wanderer of the Wasteland (1945 film): Plot

 In 1880 the Rafferty family is traveling by covered wagon across the Mojave Desert with their sheep when young Chito hears a voice crying out for help.
 A boy named Adam Larey stumbles in from the unforgiving sands of Death Valley and leads them to his parents' burning wagon, where they discover the body of his murdered father—the mother having died earlier that day.
 The family's ten thousand dollars and a framed picture of his mother are missing.
 The only clue left behind is the crescent J brand on the murderer's dead horse.
 Angered by the loss, Adam vows to avenge his father's death.
 The kindhearted Raffertys adopt Adam and raise him as their own.

-Ten years later, Adam (James Warren) returns to Randsburg, California and the Raffery's sheep ranch after a year of wandering in search of his father's killer.
-Adam and Chito (Richard Martin) have remained close through the years, and Mama and Papa Rafferty are overjoyed at their stepson's homecoming.
-The next day in town, Adam notices the crescent J brand on a suitcase owned by Jeanie Collinshaw (Audrey Long) who is passing through town.
+Ten years later, Adam returns to Randsburg, California and the Rafferty's sheep ranch after a year of wandering in search of his father's killer.
+Adam and Chito have remained close through the years, and Mama and Papa Rafferty are overjoyed at their stepson's homecoming.
+The next day in town, Adam notices the crescent J brand on a suitcase owned by Jeanie Collinshaw who is passing through town.
 When he questions her about the brand, her travel companion knocks him out, and the two board a stagecoach to Pichacho, Arizona.
 After he revives, Adam learns the stagecoach's destination and soon heads off to Arizona with Chito.

-When they arrive in Pichacho, Adam spots a horse bearing the crescent J brand outside a saloon and confronts the owner, Jeanie's reckless brother Jay Collinshaw (Robert Clarke).
+When they arrive in Pichacho, Adam spots a horse bearing the crescent J brand outside a saloon and confronts the owner, Jeanie's reckless brother Jay Collinshaw.
 When Jay goes for his gun, Adam shoots him in the wrist in self-defense, then leaves the saloon with Chito and checks into a local hotel.
-Unknown to Jay, the card dealer and Guerd Eliott (Harry Woods), the forman at the Crescent J Ranch, have been cheating him in cards.
+Unknown to Jay, the card dealer and Guerd Eliott, the foreman at the Crescent J Ranch, have been cheating him in cards.
 That night Adam returns to his hotel and finds Jeanie waiting for him.
-She invites him to the ranch on behalf of her uncle, Jim Collinshaw (Robert Barrat), who owns the ranch.
+She invites him to the ranch on behalf of her uncle, Jim Collinshaw, who owns the ranch.
 The next day they meet on the trail as planned and ride together to the ranch.
 Along the way a hidden gunman fires a shot at Adam but misses.
-Later at the ranch, Jeanie introduces Adam to Collinshaw, who is confined to a wheelchair.
+Later at the ranch, Jeanie introduces Adam to Collinshaw, who is uses a wheelchair.
 When Collinshaw offers Adam a job keeping Jay out of trouble, he accepts the offer as long as Chito is also hired.
 After Adam leaves, Collinshaw takes out a small framed photo of Adam's mother.